jejejskh/jejejskh.github.io/index.md

     with way more knowledge and dedication to coding than I do.
 He was a truly smart and wise person because even though my knowledge was nothing compared to his, he was understanding and wanted my input anyway.
-He made me feel included in the pair programming and that was a good perspective to experience
+He made me feel included in the pair programming and that was a good perspective to experience.
+I liked in the lab how it invovled conversions of strings into floats because this was something I was still confused about at the time, but I got them cleared up.

 * Lab 9

     I liked this lab because it was also a good learning experience for me because I felt the most hands on with this lab compared to the other labs.
 Similar to how I felt in the 2nd lab, but with more complex functions and knowledge that I’ve gained throughout this class.
 Also had a very satisfying payoff to see the lab passing.
+Another thing that adds to that is how the lab is a return to one of the first code games that we created at the beginning, coming full circle which I thought was cool.